Independent Third-Party Research and Industry Analysis on CenturyLink Hybrid Cloud and IT Solutions by Gartner, 451 Research and Others.

-451 Research focuses on the business of enterprise IT innovation within emerging technology segments and provides insight to end-users, service providers, vendors, and investors worldwide.
+451 Research focuses on the business of enterprise IT innovation within emerging technology segments.

 Cloud Spectator conducted a study comparing nine major IaaS vendors in the EU — including Amazon AWS, Google Compute Engine, Microsoft Azure, and IBM SoftLayer — where CenturyLink Cloud outperformed all others.